jadesoftwarenz/jug-graphql-mesh/README.md

 **Script 2** creates a CloudFormation stack to automatically provision the following resources:

-- A DynamoDB table named jug-transactions
+- A DynamoDB table named **Jug-Transactions**
-- An S3 bucket named jug-transactions where transactions.csv files are loaded from
+- An S3 bucket named **jug-transactions** where **transaction.csv** files are loaded from
-- A Lambda function to bulk load the jug-transactions table from .csv files in the S3 bucket
+- A Lambda function to bulk load the **Jug-Transactions** table from .csv files in the S3 bucket

+### Upload the transactions.csv File

+1. Sign in to the AWS Management Console and open the Amazon S3 console at (<https://console.aws.amazon.com/s3/>).
+2. In the Buckets list, select the **jug-transactions** bucket
+3. Choose Upload
+4. In the Upload window, do one of the following:

+- Drag and drop the **data\transactions.csv** to the Upload window
+- Choose Add files, browse to **data\transactions.csv**, and choose Open

+Uploading this file will trigger an event that runs the lambda function to load the transactions.csv file into the **Jug-Transactions** DynamoDb table.
+The data load will take a few minutes to complete, visit <https://console.aws.amazon.com/dynamodbv2/> to check on progress.

 ### Edit the GraphQL mesh Configuration

 1. cd into the top level directory and open **.meshrc.yaml** in a suitable editor
 2. Change the host name part of the URL to match the EXTERNAL-IP for the iis-service in the K8s cluster.
 The EXTERNAL-IP  can be obtained by running **kubectl get svc** from a command shell

-## Run the GraphQL Mesh Server
+## Build and Run the GraphQL Mesh Server

+After editing **.meshrc.yaml** you need to (re)build the GraphQL Mesh Server.
-Now you can run the GraphQL Mesh Server with your newly provisioned AWS infrastructure.
+Now you are ready to run the GraphQL Mesh Server with your newly provisioned AWS infrastructure.

 See above for instructions.

 ### Tear down resources